 Governance costs comprise costs for the running of the Charity as an organisation.
-These include an apportionment of 19% (2012: 25%) of the Chief Executive's costs based on the estimated time spent on the administration of the Charity.
+There are no costs associated with a Chief Executive (2014: 29% of the Chief Executive's costs).

 Grants

 Grants are made in furtherance of the Charity's objectives and are charged in the Statement of Financial Activities in the year that they are paid.